muhammadsanwarulislam/PHP-Data-Structures/05_Tree/05_tree.md

 ```
 In this diagram, the root node is 8, and its left child is 3 and right child is 10.
 The left subtree of the root node has elements 1 and 6, and the right subtree has elements 14.
 The leaf nodes (N) do not have any children.

+## Implementating a binary tree ##
+Let's create a binary tree where key factor to a binary tree is we must have two placeholders for the left child node and right child node.